 The University of Colorado Colorado Springs (UCCS) is committed to maintaining an environment free from sexual misconduct, discrimination or harassment based on race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation, or political philosophy.

 The Office of Institutional Equity (OIE) affirms the UCCS Core Values, and considers Inclusive Diversity as foundational to providing an open, safe and supportive campus environment.

 The Office of Institutional Equity Mission

-The OIE was created to address all complaints of sexual misconduct and protected class discrimination and harassment, whether against a student, employee, or third party.
+The OIE addresses all complaints of sexual misconduct and protected class discrimination and harassment, whether against a student, employee, or third party.
 The OIE’s mission is to create and foster a safe, inclusive, and accessible environment.
 Utilizing a comprehensive and integrated approach, the OIE facilitates accommodations, case resolutions, education, and supportive and safety measures.
 To achieve this mission, the OIE utilizes fair and unbiased processes and treats all individuals who seek our assistance with respect and dignity.

 Policies and Procedures